adikot07/Cloth-Storing/README.md

-This website build by me and my friend for our internship work in summer internship.
+This website  is built by me and my friend for our project for summer internship.